 Amsterdam has a unique charm, which makes it an extremely attractive tourist destination, even though the city doesn’t have many monuments.
 There are numerous interesting museums in the Netherlands’ capital and it's loaded with a fascinating history.
-One of the city’s highlights are its canals and its intimate atmosphere.
+One of the city’s highlights is its canals and its intimate atmosphere.

-Amsterdam has rather surprising industries, for example the famous Red Light District, where what in most countries is considered “forbidden” in Amsterdam is openly accepted or the numerous Coffee Shops, where marihuana is legal.
+Amsterdam has rather surprising industries, for example, the famous Red Light District, where what in most countries is considered “forbidden” in Amsterdam is openly accepted or the numerous Coffee Shops, where marihuana is legal.

 Things to see and do in Amsterdam